liquity/dev/README.md

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool.
 Sends all their accumulated ETH gains to their address, and increases their CLV balance by `_amount`.
 Any CLV left after withdrawal remains in the Stability Pool and will earn further rewards for the user.

-`withdrawFromSPtoCDP(address _user)`: sends the user’s entire accumulated ETH gain to their address, and updates their CLV deposit.
+`withdrawFromSPtoCDP(address _user, address _hint)`: sends the user’s entire accumulated ETH gain to their address, and updates their CLV deposit.
 If called by an externally owned account, the argument \_user must be the calling account.

 `withdrawPenaltyFromSP(address _address)`: if a user has ‘overstayed’ in the Stability Pool past the point at which their deposit was depleted, their subsequent ETH gains are available for anyone to claim.
 This function sends any claimable ETH to the caller’s address, and any legitimate ETH gain (from before the overstay penalty began) to the `_address`.